If you’re trying to keep track of your spending and your finances in general, a budget binder could be an important tool.

 You may also want to create or print out some budgeting worksheets that can help you set up and keep up your money management system.

-You can find tons of free printable budget sheets by Googling “free budget printables.”
+You can find tons of free printable budget sheets by searching for “free budget printables.”
 Here are some you may find useful:

-• Budget Worksheet (this is where you can record monthly income and expenses and see where you are netting out each month).
+• Budget worksheet (this is where you can record monthly income and expenses and see where you are netting out each month; you can print these out these sheets for a budget in Excel and elsewhere)

-• Income tracker (to record when and how much you get paid, including any income from side gigs).
+• Income tracker (to record when and how much you get paid, including any income from side hustles)

 How to Set up a Budget Binder